micmaclab/celltype-primate-aging/README.md

 Note: Replace myenv with a name appropriate for your project or preference.
 Ensure the requirements.txt file is located in your current working directory or provide its path accordingly.

 ### DEMO
 All files have been configured to run smoothly and reference the appropriate resources without errors.
-Please note that, due to ongoing research, raw MRI feature files and computed MIND networks are currently unavailable.
-However, cohort-level total similarity strength data ([MIND Network](./MIND_Network)) and age effect results ([Mixed Effects Models](./Mixed_Effects_Models)) are provided in their respective directories for use in downstream analyses.
+Please find cohort-level total similarity strength data ([MIND Network](./MIND_Network)) and age effect results ([Mixed Effects Models](./Mixed_Effects_Models)) in their respective directories for use in downstream analyses.
 Expected outputs for each analysis are also included in their corresponding folders.

 ---